Bhanu-Guragain0/Password-Cracking-Coursework/README.md

-# Password-Cracking-Coursework in c
+# Password Cracking Coursework

 ## Introduction

 This C program is designed to explore password vulnerabilities, emphasizing the importance of strong password practices in cybersecurity.
 It employs a combination of MD5 hashing and brute force techniques to analyze common password weaknesses.

-## System Requirements
+# System Requirements

 - Operating System: Unix/Linux
 - Compiler: GCC (GNU Compiler Collection)